highcharts/highcharts/docs/datagrid/style-by-css.md

 }
 ```

-To style the DataGrid's column:
+To style the DataGrid's columns:
 ```css
 .highcharts-dashboards-column {
     padding: 10px;